DC restaurant alleges unfair competition in suit against Trump, DC hotel

 Pressed at a news conference to provide proof Thursday that the restaurant's business is declining, an attorney said it is "very difficult to put a number on it."

 The White House referred a request for comment to The Trump Organization.
-Alan Garten, a spokesman for the company, called the lawsuit "a wild publicity stunt completely lacking in legal merit."
+Alan Garten, an attorney for the company, called the lawsuit "a wild publicity stunt completely lacking in legal merit."

 Previous complaints against Trump and the hotel have focused on the alleged violations of the terms of the lease with the federal government, as well as claims that Trump is violating the foreign emoluments clause of the Constitution by accepting payments from foreign diplomats who stay at the hotel.

-Note: CORRECTION: A previous version of this story incorrectly identified Alan Garten's role at The Trump Organization.
-He is an attorney.